RamenDR/ramen/README.md

 # Ramen

-Ramen is a **disaster-recovery orchestrator** for stateful applications across a set of peer kubernetes clusters, that are deployed and managed using [open-cluster-management](https://open-cluster-management.io/concepts/architecture/) (**OCM**), and provides **cloud-native interfaces** to orchestrate the life-cycle of an application's state.
+Ramen is a **disaster-recovery orchestrator** for stateful applications across a set of peer kubernetes clusters which are deployed and managed using [open-cluster-management](https://open-cluster-management.io/concepts/architecture/) (**OCM**) and provides **cloud-native interfaces** to orchestrate the life-cycle of an application's state on PersistentVolumes.
 These include:

 - Failing over an application's state to a peer cluster on unavailability of the currently deployed cluster
+- Failing back an application's state to the previously deployed cluster
 - Migration of an application's state to a peer cluster

 Ramen relies on storage plugins providing support for the CSI addon